orbitalquark/textadept/docs/manual.md

 ##### Incremental Find

-Textadept searches for text incrementally as you type when you summon the find & replace pane via `Ctrl+Alt+F` on Windows and Linux, `^⌘F` on macOS, and `M-^F` in the terminal version.
+Textadept searches for text incrementally as you type when you summon the find & replace pane via `Ctrl+Alt+F` on Windows and Linux, `^⌘F` on macOS, and `M-F` in the terminal version.
 All of the find options apply except for "In Files".

 #### Command Entry